CAAPIM/Releases/README.md

 The iOS Mobile SDK supports iOS version 12.

 #### Create Custom Device Attributes
-Custom device attributes let you identify and track registered devices.
-Storing these attributes also lets you perform your own queries like "search all devices in App A tagged with Android."
+We've improved device management with the ability to create custom device attributes (nicknames) for devices.
+This feature makes it easier for end users to identify and track different devices in your UIs.
+Also, stored attributes can be used for troubleshooting queries ("search all devices in App A tagged with Android") and data analysis.
 Examples of useful custom device attributes are: alias, model, version, keys for encryption signing, and fingerprint authentication.

+Admins have a new MAG hash policy and APIs for creating custom device attributes.
+For details, see: [Custom Device Attributes](https://docops.ca.com/display/MAG/.Create+Custom+Device+Attributes+v4.2)

-You manage attributes in the Mobile SDK using add/delete/get methods, and the Admin manages the attributes using policy and APIs.
+Developers manage device attributes in the Mobile SDK using add/delete/get methods.
 **For developers**:
 - [iOS](http://mas.ca.com/docs/ios/latest/guides/#create-custom-device-attributes)
 - [Android](http://mas.ca.com/docs/android/latest/guides/#create-custom-device-attributes)